c3-e/spark/docs/running-on-kubernetes.md

   <td>
     Class names of an extra driver pod feature step implementing `KubernetesFeatureConfigStep`.
 This is a developer API.
 Comma separated.
     Runs after all of Spark internal feature steps.
-Since 3.3.0, your driver feature step can implement `KubernetesDriverCustomFeatureConfigStep` where the driver config is also available.
   </td>
   <td>3.2.0</td>
 </tr>